DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 ###### `AES_KEY`

-This field represents the AES key (JsonWebKey.k) of this payload.
+This field represents the raw AES-256-GCM key (binary) of this payload.

 ###### `iv` field